Schwank-Lab/CRISPR-PAMdb/README.md

 ## Index
 - [CICERO: A Machine Learning Model for Cas9 PAM Prediction](#module1)
 - [Steps of the Mining Pipeline](#module2)
 <br/>

 ## CICERO: A Machine Learning Model for Cas9 PAM Prediction <a name="module1"></a>

 CICERO is a deep learning model built on top of the ESM2 protein language model for predicting PAM sequences directly from Cas9 protein sequences.
-It significantly extends PAM coverage beyond alignment-based methods used in the mining pipeline.
+When applying CICERO to custom Cas9 sequences, users can expect optimal accuracy for sequences more closely related to those in our CRISPR-PAMdb training dataset.
+In addition, CICERO outputs a confidence score that serves as a useful indicator of prediction reliability.
+CRISPR-PAMdb is available for download via the supplementary materials of our paper and can currently be accessed from our [preprint](https://doi.org/10.1101/2025.08.13.668647).

 📁 Note: All commands below assume you are working from within the ```cicero/``` directory, which is self-contained.